-What is General Insurance and how is it different to policies offered by life insurance companies?
+What is general insurance and how is it different from policies life insurance companies offer?

 General insurance is often confused with typical life insurance policies, and it is essential to understand that both products are quite different in the protection that they provide for different events and needs.